Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

     > [!NOTE]
     > - While creating or editing a profile, ensure that the boot images, platform images, and the RPMs (if selected) match the target device.
     > - Ensure that there are no white spaces in the boot image, platform image, and the RPM folder paths.
+    > - In case of Ubuntu, ensure that the profile name, boot image, platform image and RPM bundles fields are specified only in English language.
     > - Place RPMs in a separate directory, which does not contain any other files or directories and select the directory path for creating the profile.

 #### Create or edit a profile